gokhanmeteerturk/django-patterns/README.md

     - Hashids and crc32 for urls

 - Models
-    - Avoiding fat representations with caused by models
+    - Avoiding fat views caused by thin models

 - Queries
     - Using Prefetch Objects